SenseNet/sncom-resources/_docs/sharing.md

 For *public* sharing this is different: **visitors will no longer access those content items** - unless the documents are restored from the Trash.
 In that case the old public sharing links will still be working.

 ## Configuration
-You can switch ON or OFF the feature or customize the notification emails using the *Sharing* settings.
+You can switch ON or OFF notifications or customize the notification emails using the *Sharing* settings.

 ##### Sharing settings